sullichrosu/Njobvu-AI/README.md

 ======================================================================================================================

 **Prep**
-1) On main project page, click "Enable Validation" next to desired project
+1) On the main page, click "Enable Validation" next to desired project
 2) Click "Switch to Review Mode"
 3) Select project
 4) All images will have "Needs Review" flag enabled by default.
 This will disappear once an image has been reviewed.

 **Sorting and Filtering**
-1) Options to filter by non-empty images ("Has Class"), "Needs Review" flag, and sort by confidence score
+1) The first dropdown menu allows for filtering by non-empty images ("Has Class"), "Needs Review" flag, and sorting by confidence score
-2) Clas dropdown menu allows filtering by class
+2) The second dropdown menu allows for filtering by class
 3) These can be used in combination (e.g., filter by class, then sort by confidence score)

 **Validating Predictions**
-1) When viewing an image in Review mode, predicted boxes are displayed on the image and side bar
+1) When viewing an image in Review Mode, predicted boxes are displayed on the image and sidebar
 2) Incorrect classes may be changed using the sidebar dropdown menus
 3) Boxes may be also be added or removed here as in Labeling Mode